codedman/100-days-of-code/r1-log.md

 Tsharpdevelopers account was my default account this time.
 I tried out MS Edge browser; was cool though ;)

 ### R1D2

+Still on the basics of HTML.
+Completed 9/28 of the Basic HTML and HTML5 section of the freecodecamp curriculum.We move!!